3.24.2026

 Tuskegee - I have owned the planes and the ANR decals for quite some time for a scenario in the Battles Above 1 scenario book and I think it will make a great convention game with four fighters on each side and a crippled B-24 that I could run.
 I am changing the scenario a bit, bringing it more inline with the historical encounter.

 Burma - I have a collection of Allied and Japanese planes for this ongoing project.
-I decided to expand upon the handful of scenarios I could host previously, so in the future more Flying Tigers games will be making an appearance.
+I decided to expand upon the handful of scenarios I could host previously, so in the future more Flying Tigers games will be making an appearance on the tabletop and the blog.

 1.23.2026